malwarebo/go_service/README.md

 # Gopay - Payment Orchestration System

-Gopay is an open-source payment orchestration system that supports multiple payment providers (Stripe and Xendit) with features for payment processing, subscriptions, and dispute management.
+Gopay is an open-source payment orchestration system that supports multiple payment providers (currently Stripe and Xendit) with features for payment processing, subscriptions, and dispute management.
+The goal is to provide a unified interface for payments when you required more than one payment provider to fulfill your business needs.
+The system is built with simplicity in mind, focusing on ease of use and flexibility.

+## Architecture

 Architecture diagram and documentation is here: https://github.com/malwarebo/gopay/blob/master/docs/ARCHITECTURE.md